Kallang: Modern landmarks

-Old landmarks
+Former landmarks

 Gate of the former New World Amusement Park, now standing in front of City Square Mall.

 The former National Stadium in 2009.
 Leisure Park Kallang is seen on the right, the residential precinct at Kampong Kayu Road is seen in the distance, and the Singapore Straits is seen in the background.

-The Kallang Gasworks was the first of its kind to be built in Singapore to supply gas for street lighting.
+The Kallang Gasworks was the first to be built in Singapore to supply gas for street lighting.
 Constructed in 1862, the facilities were operated by the Singapore Gas Company (now called "City Gas") and produced gas uninterruptedly for over 130 years, except for brief pauses during World War I and World War II.
 It was decommissioned on 23 March 1998, and all operations were taken over by the Senoko Gasworks in Sembawang.
 Today, a sculpture titled Spirit of Kallang by Singaporean artist Lim Leong Seng is standing in the Kallang Riverside Park to commemorate the Kallang Gasworks.

 Built on the runway site of the former Kallang Airport prior to the development of the old National Stadium, the now-demolished Kallang Park was a large public park that consisted of children's playgrounds, a fountain gifted by the Singapore Chinese Chamber of Commerce and Industry (SCCCI), carnival booths and the popular Wonderland Amusement Park.
 Originally proposed by then-Minister for National Development Ong Eng Guan under "Project Lung", the Kallang Park was the first attempt at redeveloping the lands previously occupied by the Kallang Airport.

 Kallang was also the location of three of Singapore's most iconic amusement parks: New World Amusement Park, Gay World Amusement Park and Wonderland Amusement Park.
 The first was situated near present-day City Square Mall; the second was located on the open field bounded by Geylang Road, Sims Way, Kallang Airport Way and Kallang Airport Drive; and the third was part of the old Kallang Park.

-Perhaps the most iconic of all historic landmarks in Kallang was the old National Stadium, once located on the same site currently occupied by the new National Stadium which is part of the larger Singapore Sports Hub.
-The old National Stadium played host to numerous cultural, sporting and national events, including the National Day Parade (NDP) for a total of 18 times.
-Celebrated as be the birthplace of the famous Kallang Roar and Kallang Wave, the old National Stadium was home to the Singapore FA (nicknamed "the Lions").
-Today, the shopping mall at the Singapore Sports Hub is named "Kallang Wave Mall".
+The former National Stadium played host to numerous cultural, sporting and national events, including the National Day Parade (NDP) for a total of 18 times.
+Celebrated as be the birthplace of the famous Kallang Roar and Kallang Wave, the former National Stadium was home to the Singapore FA (nicknamed "the Lions") and the nearby shopping mall is named Kallang Wave Mall.